Cloud POS vs. Legacy POS: Which Is Better for Modern Retailers?

 6) Internal threats

-Greedy motives by anyone associated with the organization, or even honest mistakes of exposing data can fall into the category of internal threats.
+Greedy motives by anyone associated with the organization or even honest mistakes in exposing data can fall into the category of internal threats.

 Human error is also part of this list of top cybersecurity threats.